open5e/open5e/source/classes/monk.rst

 ^^^^^^^^^^^^^^^^^

-Starting at 7th level, you can use your action to end one effect on yourself that is causing you to be charmed or frightened.
+Starting at 7th level, you can use your action to end one effect on yourself that is causing you to be :ref:`srd:charmed` or :ref:`srd:frightened`.

 Purity of Body
 ^^^^^^^^^^^^^^